 The daily and weekly charts might be in strong uptrends, as with a stock like NVDA currently.
 When NVDA pulls back to support and dips, bulls rush in to buy the dip and move the stock higher.

-Let’s probe down a bit deeper into dip buying stocks and support and resistance.
+Alright let’s probe down a bit deeper into dip buying stocks and support and resistance.

 Swing traders like to use map out trend lines and find support levels on daily charts.
-Long term traders like to watch weekly and monthly charts and add some fundamental analysis of stocks to be successful.
+Long term traders like to watch weekly and monthly charts and add some fundamental analysis to be successful.

-Have you ever heard of the term pullbacks?
+Have you ever heard the term pullbacks thrown around?
+Traders use this term often.
 This happens when a stock moves up and then gravitates back to moving average lines (support).
-Traders are creatures of habit and they want to look for good entries to limit their risk.
+This is essentially the same thing as a dip buy.

 Risk is lower if you are entering a trade closer to support.
 As price slowly moves up or goes parabolic on a stock, it naturally wants to pullback or crash right back down to the moving average lines.
-Practice learning these stock behaviors in a paper trading account before going live!
+Practice learning these stock behaviors in a trading simulator before going live!

 These moving average lines are the entry areas that other traders will look at to reenter the stock on a dip, if they see potential continuation upwards.
 Some popular moving average lines are the 9 ema, 20 ema, and the 50 and 200 sma's.

 A very popular indicator that many day traders pay attention to is vwap.
 The vwap trading indicator is basically the average price of a stock trading intraday.

-The gap and go strategy and red green trading are other popular day trading strategies as well, which is also a good precursor that leads into a buy the dip sell the rip trading strategy.
+The gap and go strategy and red green trading are other popular day trading strategies as well; which is also a good precursor that leads into a buy the dip sell the rip trading strategy.

-If you buy the dip near the 9 ema then a safe potential stop loss level would be the first candlestick close below the 9 ema.
+So you bought the dip.
+Now what?
+If you buy near the 9 ema then a safe potential stop loss level would be the first candlestick close below the 9 ema.

 A candle close below the 9 ema shows potential weakness or loss of momentum.
 So, caution is needed.
 “Ride the 9” is a very popular trading strategy that we have taught others in our coaching sessions and trade-room.

 Then buy the first candle to break above that previous candle close price using either that candle or the 1st candle close below the 9 ema as a stop.
-Let’s look at AAPL below:

 Note where the 9 bullishly crossed the 20 ema in the highlighted area.
 Also, you can see that the 9 ema has been a strong area of support and provided traders and investors with a nice opportunity to “ride the 9”.